Heating

 Having appropriate heating in the rental property is a key part of having a healthy home.

-A heating assessment tool for landlords is available so they know what kind of heater they need to install for the particular space.
+A heating assessment tool for landlords is available to determine what kind of heater they need to install for the particular space.
 This is something that tenants can check too to see if the heating that’s in their home is likely to comply.

-Open fires and unflued gas heaters will not meet the standard.
+Open fireplaces and unflued gas heaters will not meet the standard.
+Portable electric heaters are also not sufficient.
 If the living space is very small, a fixed electric heater may meet the test, but for most houses a heat pump, flued gas heater or modern wood burner will be required.

 The Healthy Homes heating standard provides more detailed information and guidance.